Chocolate Tree: Wild Wonder of the Amazon

 Humans have tried to break it's wild spirit.
 But this native of the deep, dark, dank, jungle refuses to thrive under our rules.
 It's only fair that we give the chocolate tree what it wants so it returns the favor.
 Do we have a choice?

-Return from Chocolate Tree to Chocolate Facts
+Return to Chocolate Facts

 Return to Health Benefits of Dark Chocolate Home Page